 Paul may be referring to Jesus meeting him while Paul traveled to Damascus to arrest Jewish Christians (Acts 9:5).

 Achaia was a Roman province in what is now southern Greece.
 Corinth and Athens were both in that province.

 Bible experts say this is a difficult verse to translate.
 But many say it looks as though Paul’s critics are taking money for preaching.
 At the same time, they are presenting themselves as full-fledged apostles.
 So, Paul is essentially saying if they are apostles like him they should do what he does and refuse to take money from the people.

-Jewish law limited the number of lashes: “Never give more than forty lashes” (Deuteronomy 25:3 NLT).
+Jewish law limited the number of lashes: “Never give more than forty lashes” (Deuteronomy 25:3 New Living Translation).
 Jews typically limited the lashes to 39, to make sure they didn’t miscount and break the Jewish law by going over 40.